Main course 🍂

 Filling

-2. Preheat the oven to 220 degrees.
-Place the tray upside down on the top shelf.
-This serves as a heat shield from above to prevent excessive browning.
+1. Preheat the oven to 220 degrees.
+Place the baking tray upside down on the top shelf.
+This acts as a heat shield from above to prevent excessive browning.

-3. Optional: If you like, fry the bacon in a little butter.
-Add to the rest when whisking the egg.
+2. Optional: If desired, fry some bacon cubes in a little butter.
+Add to the rest when you beat the egg.

-4. Peel and finely chop the onion.
-Separate the leaves from the cabbage stalks.
-Halve the stalk lengthways and cut into ~ 2 cm pieces.
-Chop the leaves a little coarser.
+3. Peel and finely chop the onion.
+Separate the leaves from the stalks of the Swiss chard.
+Cut the stalks in half lengthwise and then into ~ 2 cm pieces.
+Cut the leaves into slightly larger pieces.

-5. Heat the butter in a pan.
-Sauté the onion and cabbage stalks for approx. 3 mins., add the leaves and leave to wilt for approx. 1 min.
-Mix the eggs and cream, coarsely grate in the cheese, season, mix with the cabbage stalks.
+4. Heat the butter in a pan.
+Sauté the onion and chard stalks for approx. 3 minutes, add the leaves and wilt for approx. 1 minute, then leave to cool.
+Mix the eggs and cream, grate the cheese coarsely, season and mix with the chard.

-7. Baking: approx. 40 mins. on the bottom shelf of the oven with the tray upside down on the top shelf as a heat shield.
-Remove, leave to rest for approx. 5 mins., remove the edge of the tin, arrange the quiche.
+5. Baking: approx. 40 minutes on the lowest rack of the oven with a baking tray upside down on the top rack as a heat shield.
+Remove, leave to rest for approx. 5 minutes, remove the tin rim and serve the quiche.

 Last modified: Jan 05, 2024, 01:35 PM